VICE CHARITY CHAIR & VOLUNTEER AND EVENTS COORDINATOR

 Megan is a Trustee currently working for Avon and Somerset Police.
 She is also a Registered Veterinary Nurse and has a passion for the wellbeing of dogs.

-Graham is an independent Trustee from the Avon and Somerset Police Force area.
+Graham is an independent Trustee and Chair for the charity from the Avon and Somerset Police Force area.
 He has over 40 years business and insurance experience.
 He has always had a love of dogs.

 RPD Stella The Staffie